 Sun Dial bar offers good cocktails and light snacks, slightly overpriced, but revolving bar is one of a kind experience.

-Sun Dial – 210 Peachtree St NW, Atlanta (inside Westin Peachtree Plaza).
+Sun Dial – 210 Peachtree St NW (inside Westin Peachtree Plaza).

 Here your busy, but productive day in Atlanta comes to an end.
-If you have more than one day, consider visiting World of Coca-Cola, Georgia Aquarium, Atlanta Botanical Garden, High Museum of Art, Jimmy Carter Library, or Piedmont Park.
+If you have more than 24 hours in Atlanta, consider visiting World of Coca-Cola, Georgia Aquarium, Atlanta Botanical Garden, High Museum of Art, Jimmy Carter Library, or Piedmont Park.